phonedotcom/events-integration-doc/docs/endpoints/listeners.md

 ### Request

-JSON with these mandatory parameters:
+A JSON with at least all mandatory parameters:

 #### Mandatory